longhorn/longhorn/enhancements/20220428-storage-network-through-grpc-proxy.md

 - Setup and configure the Multus `NetworkAttachmentDefinition` CRs.

-- Monitor for `NetworkAttachmentDefintition` CRs.
+- Monitor for `NetworkAttachmentDefinition` CRs.
 The user needs to ensure the traffic is reachable between pods and across different nodes.
 Without monitoring, Longhorn will not get notified of the update of the `NetworkAttachmentDefinition` CRs.
 Thus the user should create a new `NetworkAttachmentDefinition` CR and update the `storage-network` setting.

 - Out-cluster data traffic.
 For example, backing image upload and download.